AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ### Intro

-I've been using both `GROUP BY` & Window functions for a while now, but never really in the same query.
-I imagine I got an error in the past and thought it to be not feasible so left it be.
+I've been using both `GROUP BY` & Window functions since I started writing SQL, but never really in the same query.
+Thinking back I'm assuming I got an error one time and just thought them to be not compatible together so never really tried it since.

 Not long ago I encountered a Stackoverflow answer that used a window function & Group by in the same query, and more recently I saw [Ram Kedem](https://ramkedem.com/en/about/) use it to solve a question from a [set of questions he posted online for practice](https://docs.google.com/document/d/1H4Jo215InMGDVxU7Zuk31cJeh8vy_knF1xJ-jtzXST0/edit?fbclid=IwAR1lmuH5GM3yqOpbXnavnBe_v26tD_ZG3cjqtqWeImwfXeBRR2vOI3LcEWA).
 I really liked the use there mainly because [I initially solved it](https://amitlevinson.github.io/streaming/arena-sql/) in a more cumbersome way (see question 5), so his solution seemed elegant.

 I've since started playing with the two (Windows & GROUP BY) more, so much that I also decided to go ahead and buy a book about it — ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 It's mainly about Window Functions but there's a small section specifically about the relationship of the two.

-**This post is about some experimentation I did with both concepts and what it taught me about order of operations in a SQL query.** We'll start from a basic use case, move to a little more complex and end with what seems as an unintended use case (though valid SQL code!).
-Hopefully this will be helpful to you as it was to me; I combine the two much more since learning about this.
+**This post is about some experimentation I did with both concepts and what it taught me about order of operations in a SQL query.** We'll start from a basic use case, move to a little more complex and end with what seems to me as an unintended use case, but helpful nonetheless (and valid SQL code!).

 {{% alert warning %}}
-Basic knowledge in both SQL aggregations and Window functions is required.
+Basic knowledge in both SQL GROUP BY aggregations and Window functions is required.
 I will not be going over their basics here
 {{% /alert %}}

 Alright then, let's begin!